AP VoteCast: Voters sour on state of nation

 TRUMP VS BIDEN

-In the race for president, Biden led Trump among voters under 45.
-Older voters were split between Trump and Biden.
+In the race for president, Biden was preferred over Trump among voters under 45 but Trump appeared to lead Biden among older voters.

-College-educated voters were more likely to favor Biden over Trump.
-Trump had an apparent advantage over Biden among voters without a college degree.
+College-educated voters were more likely to prefer Biden while voters without a college degree leaned toward Trump over Biden.

 FACING THE PANDEMIC